 Plant galls guide

-The FSC Plant galls identification guide features colour illustrations for 69 common plant galls.
-The accompanying text gives further background information on gall identification and causers.
+The FSC Plant galls guide features colour illustrations for 69 common plant galls.
+Accompanying text gives further background information on gall causers.

-The guide was produced in partnership with the British Plant Gall Society.
+The guide was co-created with the British Plant Gall Society.